orra-dev/agent-fragile-to-prod-guide/stage1-architecture/README.md

 ### 1. Split the Monolith into Specialized Components

-First, we divided the monolithic assistant into five specialized components:
+First, we divided the monolithic assistant into four specialized components:

 1. **Product Advisor Agent**: An LLM-powered agent that understands complex user needs and recommends products
 2. **Inventory Tool as Service**: Checks real-time product availability, and reserves/releases product stock